 - Unlike Tor, I2P tunnels are uni-directional, so incoming traffic and outgoing traffic are completely separate, which improves anonymity.

-- I2Ps uses its own API rather than SOCKS which is used by Tor.
+- I2Ps uses their own API rather than SOCKS which is used by the Tor network.
 This helps to make I2P more secure than Tor.

 - I2P is much faster than using Tor, more secure, and more robust.

-Thus, we may say that, yes, I2P is better than Tor when it comes to anonymizing your online presence, downloading torrents and sending secure email.
-In the same time Tor is great tool for bypassing geo-restrictions.
+Thus, we may say that, yes, I2P is better than Tor when it comes to anonymizing your online presence, downloading torrents and sending secure emails.
+At the same time, Tor is an excellent tool for bypassing geo-restrictions.

 What do you think about I2P Darknet?
 Do you use it?
 What about Tor?
 Let us know your thoughts in the comments below.